POSTDOC POSITION ON SYNONYMOUS MUTATIONS IN CANCER

 - Excellent training opportunities to broaden your technical and academic career skills.

-- 1-year postdoctoral position with possibility of extension for 3 more years provided a positive evaluation.
+- 1-year funded postdoctoral position with possibility of extension provided a positive evaluation.
 The successful candidate will also be encouraged and will get full support to obtain independent fellowships (Marie-Curie, EMBO, or National funding organizations).

 For more information please contact Prof. dr. Kim De Keersmaecker, tel.: +32 16 37 31 67, mail: email@example.com.

 Starting date: to be negotiated, as soon as possible.

 You can apply for this job no later than January 31, 2022 via the online application tool